Last Updated 17 August 2021

-Any person who wishes to take action under the Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act) can do it themselves, through an agent or, if they lack capacity to act, through a person appointed on their behalf by the Anti-discrimination Commissioner.
+Any person who wishes to take action under the Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act) can do it themselves, through an agent or, if they lack capacity to act, through a person appointed on their behalf by the Queensland Human Rights Commissioner.

-Additionally, complaints of vilification can be made by a relevant entity (s 134 Anti-discrimination Act) if the following conditions are satisfied:
+Additionally, complaints of vilification can be made by a relevant entity (s 134 Anti-discrimination Act), such as a community organisation established to promote the interests or welfare of people with a particular attribute, if the following conditions are satisfied:

 - The complaint is made in good faith.